Content last updated on November 17, 2021

 Most drugs will deviate from the ideal accumulation pattern described above to some extent.
 However, understanding the principle of superposition allows for reasonable predictions of repeat-dose PK behavior for a very large number of drugs.
 This becomes particularly useful when progressing from single-dose studies to repeat-dose studies for the first time during drug development.
 This knowledge also enables us to design repeat-dose regimens that efficiently and reliably achieve desired concentrations within a clinically-acceptable time frame.

-Have more questions about designing single-dose vs. repeat-dose studies?
-Contact us today to speak with one of our senior consultants.
+If you have more questions about designing single-dose vs. repeat-dose studies, contact us to speak with one of our senior consultants.